 10) Who are your references?

 Lastly, make sure you ask your photographer for references or check for their verified testimonials.
-Once again, your big day is important and you have a lot of important people to see, with a lot of activities to do.
-Let the wedding photographer be your biggest support system, documenting all of those beautiful moments.
+Once again, your big day is important, and you have a lot of important people to see and many activities to do.
+Let the wedding photographer be your biggest support system, documenting all those beautiful moments.
 Having a wedding photographer who can capture those detailed moments is someone worth booking.

-There are many photographers out there now, so you want to make sure to choose someone who has personality.
-This person should be a seasoned photographer because your wedding is a once in a lifetime event.
-There is no room for mistakes, nor room for trial and error.
+Many photographers are out there now, so you want to choose someone with personality.
+This person should be a seasoned photographer because your wedding is a once-in-a-lifetime event.
+There is no room for mistakes nor room for trial and error.